neoforged/.github/primers/1.21.2/index.md

     - `addItemSlotMouseAction` - Adds a mouse action when hovering over a slot.
 - `net.minecraft.client.gui.screens.inventory.tooltip.ClientTooltipComponent#showTooltipWithItemInHand`- Returns whether the tooltip should be rendered when the item is in the player's hand.
 - `net.minecraft.client.gui.screens.worldselection`
+    - `CreateWorldCallback` - An interface that creates the world given the current screen, registries, level data, and path directory.
     - `CreateWorldScreen#testWorld` - Tries to open the world create screen with the provided generation settings context.
     - `InitialWorldCreationOptions` - Contains the options set when creating the world to generate.
     - `WorldCreationContextMapper` - An interface that creates the world context from the available resource reloaders and registries.